 - Course-specific color uniform, scrubs.

 - FOR NURSE AIDE LEVEL I and NURSE AIDE REFRESHER CLASSES ONLY: Students will register for the NC Nurse Aide I State Exam via computer.
 All students wishing to take Nurse Aide 1 state exam will sign up with Credentia, https://Credentia.com/test-takers/ncna.
 Student accounts will be set up with CNA 365.
 All students are required to have a valid email address.
 Students are to use their Wilson Community College email address provided to them at registration.
-Cost of State testing ($101).
+Cost of State testing ($140).

-- Immunizations, to be completed within two weeks of the start of class, are listed on program application.
+- Immunizations, to be completed within first week of the start of class, are listed on program application.
 COVID vaccinations may be required per Clinical site requirements.

 - Criminal background and drug screening (approximately $90 depending on clinical site requirements) must be completed within two weeks after the start of class.
 Dates and information regarding this will be located in the class syllabus that is received by each student during first class session.

 - CPR Certification ($6.00 card fee) is required.